M-Sahin/M-Sahin/README.md

 [![Website](https://img.shields.io/badge/portfolio-website-blue?style=flat&logo=firefox)](https://msahin-dev.vercel.app/)
 ---

-I'm a passionate Medior .NET Engineer with over almost 5 years of experience building scalable web applications and enterprise solutions.
+I'm a passionate .NET Engineer with over almost 5 years of experience building scalable web applications and enterprise solutions.
 My expertise lies in creating robust backend systems, implementing clean architecture patterns, and leading development teams to deliver high-quality software.
 I also have a great passion for building and designing clean and minimalistic front-end interfaces.

 When I'm not coding, you'll find me exploring new technologies, contributing to open-source projects, or mentoring aspiring developers.
 I believe in writing clean, maintainable code and fostering collaborative team environments where everyone can grow and succeed.
 ---